Tag Archives: coconut

 1 cup semi-sweet or bittersweet chocolate chips, melted (optional)

-Drop onto greased cookie sheets (or line with a Silpat) by rounded teaspoonfuls.
+Drop by rounded teaspoons onto prepared baking sheets (I use a small cookie scoop).
 Let stand on cookie sheets for 15 minutes before baking.
 Bake for 18-20 minutes, until lightly browned.
 Cool on pan for 2 minutes before removing to wire rack.
 Cool completely.

 Dip bottoms of macaroons in melted chocolate, if desired.
 Place on waxed paper until chocolate has hardened.